TheFMGGroup/thefmggroup.github.io/README.md

 <p>I'm leland Ward a developer of many things.
 I run a tech based media group (listed below).
 This is me testing if i'm good enough at HTML5 to code bigger and better things.
 I am an avid Liverpool F.C fan.
 Enjoy casual Fortnite and FIFA playing.
     See you in a bit.</p>

-<p>I'm dakrustyboi and I help maintain the website, and in future, post updates/news on the site.</p>
+<p>I'm dakrustyboi and I help maintain the website, and in future, post updates/news on the site.
+I do most of the design related stuff, like CSS stylesheets and images.</p>

 <h1>Bugs</h1>

-<p>Please report any bugs or issues to sykslipknot@gmail.com or fuou192@gmail.com</p>
+<p>Please report any bugs or issues to sykslipknot@gmail.com, business.thefmggroup@gmail.com or fuou192@gmail.com</p>
 <p>When hosted on Github contact @deddit</p>

 <h1>Stuff</h1>